-Completion of Clinical for MSN and PMC Nurse Practitioner Students
+Completion of Clinical for MSN and PGC Nurse Practitioner Students

-When the primary preceptor determines that the student is functioning at a safe beginning-level nurse practitioner, the preceptor will sign the Declaration of Safety (DOS) and return it to the Registrar.
+When the primary preceptor determines that the student is functioning at a safe beginning-level nurse practitioner, the preceptor will sign the Declaration of Safety (DOS) and the students will submit the form into Canvas.
 The DOS is the declaration by the clinical preceptor that the student is a safe beginning-level practitioner in the skills delineated in the Core Competencies of the National Organization of Nurse Practitioner Faculties.
 Timing of signing the DOS is at the preceptor's discretion.
 Signing the DOS does not necessarily signify the end of the Clinical Practicum.
 If the DOS is signed before the student completes all required clinical hours or experiences, the student will still be required to complete the CFNP or CWHCNP requirements for clinical hours and experiences.